‘Succession’ and ‘The Bear’ dominate Emmys while Quinta Brunson makes history

 LANDMARK WINS ON TV’S BIG NIGHT

-“Beef” from Netflix won best limited series, while Yeun and Wong became the first Asian Americans to win in their categories – Yeun for best actor in a limited series and Wong for best actress.
+“Beef” from Netflix won Best Limited Series, while Yeun and Wong became the first Asian Americans to win in their categories – Yeun for Best Actor in a Limited Series and Wong for Best Actress.
 Creator Lee Sung won Emmys for writing and directing.
-It had eight Emmys overall after three wins at the Creative Arts Emmys.
+“Beef” has eight Emmys overall after three wins at the Creative Arts Emmys.

 Brunson had won a writing Emmy for “Abbott Elementary,” her mockumentary about a predominantly Black and chronically underfunded grade school in Philadelphia, but this was her first for acting.
 Isabel Sanford of “The Jeffersons” was the only previous Black woman to win the category in 1981.

-The show held on the King holiday saw three Black women win major awards: Brunson, Edebiri and Niecy Nash-Betts, who won best supporting actress in a limited series for “Dahmer – Monster: The Jeffrey Dahmer Story.”
+The show – held on Martin Luther King Jr. Day – saw three Black women win major awards: Brunson, Edebiri and Niecy Nash-Betts, who won Best Supporting Actress in a Limited Series for “Dahmer – Monster: The Jeffrey Dahmer Story.”

 On the Netflix show, Nash-Betts played a neighbor of the serial killer whose complaints to authorities about his behavior go unheeded.